zhXchD/tp/docs/UserGuide.md

 </div>

+Example:
+* `editj 1 n/Meeting with client at/2020-09-20 14:00 d/Tea`: Edits the title,  date, and description of the first
+ journal entry to be `Meeting with client`, `2020-09-20 14:00` and `Tea` respectively.
+* `editj 2 with/Betsy Crower t/tea`: Edits the related contact list and tags of the second journal entry to have `Betsy Crower` and `Tea`.

 #### Viewing a journal entry: `viewj`

 Opens up a journal entry in the current displayed list to show further details.